 Sets the headline of a generated report.
 A headline appears in a job completion notice that iServer writes to a channel.

-JavaScript setHeadline(headline) syntax

-Java public void setHeadline(String headline)

-Argument headline

-A string that represents the headline of a completed job.
+JavaScript syntax setHeadline(headline) Java syntax public void setHeadline(String headline) Argument headline A string that represents the headline of a completed job.
 Usage Use to specify a headline based on the contents of a report, or on the value of a report parameter.

-Java String region = (String)reportContext.getParameterValue("Region")

-reportContext.getAppContext().get("ServerContext"); scontext.setHeadline("Sales Report for " + region);
+JavaScript example reportContext.getAppContext().get("ServerContext") .setHeadline("Sales Report for " + params["Region"].value); Java example String region = (String)reportContext.getParameterValue("Region") IServerContext scontext; scontext = (IServerContext) reportContext.getAppContext().get("ServerContext"); scontext.setHeadline("Sales Report for " + region);